 In today’s digitized and interconnected world, you can live and work from anywhere.
 It’s easier than ever to manage your rental properties in Dubai as an overseas landlord.
 It’s also extremely common.
-Many expats rent out their properties instead of selling them when they move abroad.
-This can provide income, ensure that they have a home base to return to, and make it easier to obtain future mortgages.
+Instead of selling their homes when they move, many expats opt to rent them out as a means of income and to secure a home base.

-The UAE is a fast-growing market in the Middle East when it comes to business, employment, real estate, and tourism.
+Business, employment, real estate, and tourism are markets that are all accelerating in the UAE.
 In order for people from abroad to be able to conduct business, the UAE government has developed specific visas to accommodate varying situations.
 One of these is the UAE investor visa, of which there are two types.

-To be eligible, a foreign investor must have at least AED 10M public investment in the UAE.
-This investment can be made in any of the seven emirates in the UAE without a sponsor.
+To be eligible for this visa, a foreign investor must have at least AED 10M public investment in the UAE.
+The investor can make this investment without a sponsor in any one of the seven emirates in the UAE.

 The conditions are:

 To be eligible for this type of visa, entrepreneurs must have an existing project with the capital amount of AED 500,000.
 A multi-entry visa is also allowed to entrepreneurs for six months.
 It can later be renewed for another six months.
-The entrepreneurs can include a partner and three executives apart from their spouse and children.
+The entrepreneurs may include a partner and three executives (other than their spouse or children).

 Outstanding students can also opt for a 5-year visa with the condition that they attain high percentiles of over 95% or a GPA of at least 3.75 upon graduation.
 Such students can also include families on their long-term visas.